Due to the COVID pandemic all public scheduled tours have been suspended.

-Explore the darker side of medieval London.
-Learn about plague pits, bodysnatching and an execution site!
+Uncover the darker side of medieval London!
+Learn about plague pits, bodysnatching and an execution site.
 This walk takes you past the only surviving monastic buildings in London and its oldest hospital.
-Discover a variety of architectural styles in the form of its famous 19th century meat market, medieval timber framed houses and Hercule Poirot’s Art Deco London flat.
+Discover a variety of architectural styles in the form of its famous 19th century meat market, medieval timber framed houses, and Hercule Poirot’s Art Deco London flat.

 Explore London’s hub of science and culture and it’s famous ‘museum mile’.
 On this walk we’ll uncover the history of the area and its transformation from market gardens to the collection of today’s cultural landmarks that collectively became known as ‘Albertopolis’.

 As London’s most historic borough, Southwark became London’s centre of debauchery and depravity during the medieval period, with its pubs, prostitutes, playhouses and the worst prison in London.

 From bear pits to brothels, and prisons to playhouses, this walk will give you an insight into the London that inspired Shakespeare.
 Along the way, marvel at the contrast between historic and present day Southwark by discovering the stories behind some of London’s most iconic modern structures – the Shard, Millennium Bridge and Tate Modern.